numba/numba/docs/source/reference/types.rst

-Can be used as arguments   yes              yes             yes Namespace scoping          yes              yes             no Can be called              yes              yes             yes Can be used as items       yes              no              yes Automatic overload         no               yes             no Can be returned            yes              no              no
+Can be used as arguments   yes              yes             yes Namespace scoping          yes              yes             no Can be called              yes              yes             yes Can be used as items       yes              yes             yes Automatic overload         no               yes             no Can be returned            yes              yes             no
 ========================   ==============   ============    ===========

 Wrapper Address Protocol - WAP